pdemeulenaer/my-ds-documentation/docs/documentation/Devops.rst

 Also, there is a (non-free, 50$/month) cloud version of Openshift: https://manage.openshift.com/sign_in

-Openshift can be integrated with Azure DevOps (by plugins within Azure DevOps)
+Openshift can be integrated with Azure DevOps (by plugins within Azure DevOps).
+LOOK INTO THIS!!!

 Localhost version of openshift: https://developers.redhat.com/openshift/local-openshift